I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain

 I get telemarketers calling once in a while.
-Some call repeatedly from the same number.
+Some repeatedly call from the same number.
 The Panasonic phone lets you add these numbers to a block list.
-When they call, the phone plays a recording to them saying that the call cannot go through.
+When they call, the phone plays a recording to them, saying that the call cannot be completed.
 You never get bothered anymore.

 Call Waiting Caller-ID

 When on a call and another caller is calling, the Caller-ID of that new caller will be displayed.
 You can look at the screen to see who it is while you’re on an existing call.
 If you decide to take that call, just press the flash key.

 This feature requires “Call Waiting,” as well as “Call Waiting Caller-ID” service from your phone company.

 You can call from one handset to another without making an outside call.
-Just press the "Menu" soft button and then you will see INT as the left soft button as shown in the image below.
-That stands for intercom.
+Just press the "Menu" soft button, and then you will see INT (for intercom) as the left soft button, as shown in the image below.